SUSHEE PERUMAL, B.ENG, MBA

 Now it's time for fresh eyes for MaxSold - with a vision, strategy and execution to navigate the next set of hurdles, making the right decisions centered around customer value.

-The hope is for the company to continue to scale, so everyone involved can be proud of MaxSold - those from the past, present and future - as everyone had a role to play in building MaxSold to where it is today, including our early investors, partners, buyers and sellers.
+My drive is for the company to continue its momentum to scale, so everyone involved can be proud of MaxSold - those from the past, present and future - as everyone had a role to play in building MaxSold to where it is today, including our early investors, partners, buyers and sellers.

 CHIEF OPERATING OFFICER